Pirates vs. Diamondbacks Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 47 hits with 15 doubles, a triple, five home runs, 10 walks and 23 RBI.
-He's also stolen six bases.
+- Reynolds has recorded 48 hits with 15 doubles, a triple, six home runs and 11 walks.
+He has driven in 27 runs with six stolen bases.

 Reynolds Recent Games